Admissions and Registration FAQs

 Admission is open to all high school graduates.
 If you plan to seek a degree or are a full-time student you will need to submit an application, take a COMPASS placement test, and if you have previously attended another post-secondary institution, send your official college transcripts to SVC.
 The placement test will place you in your English and math classes at the appropriate level.
 ACT or SAT scores are not required.

 New SVC degree seeking students are required to attend an advising session before they can register at SVC.
-This requirement can be fulfilled by attending a group advising session, completing the new student online advising module, or by meeting with a counselor or advisor in person.
+This requirement can be fulfilled by attending a group advising session.
+If you have previous college transcripts you should contact the counseling office at 360-416-7654 to make an appointment with a counselor to review your transcripts.
 Skagit Valley College has implemented mandatory advising to make sure students are aware of graduation requirements, college resources, and opportunities.

 Returning Students: Returning SVC Students are strongly recommended to see a counselor before registering for classes.